Seven Billion Dollar Industry

 When can recreational users legally buy marijuana?

-The state anticipates recreational users will be able to buy marijuana in 2018.
-Right now there is a tentative deadline of January, 1 2018 to have the laws sorted out and instated for legal sales of cannabis in California.
-According to the Bureau of Medical Cannabis Regulation, the state is on track to have regulations in place by Jan.
+As of January 1st, 2018, recreational users are able to buy marijuana.
+According to the Bureau of Medical Cannabis Regulation, the state is on track, having regulations in place on Jan.
 1. The regulations include the tracking and tracing of marijuana and marijuana seeds.

 With the legalization of recreational cannabis, it is expected that arrests involving marijuana will continue, only the circumstances of the arrests will change.